-You may prefer to dock DevTools to the bottom of your window.
+You might prefer to dock DevTools to the bottom of your window.

-Right now the Network panel is empty.
+Right now the Network tool is empty.
 DevTools only logs network activity after you open it and no network activity has occurred since you opened DevTools.

 Log network activity

 To view the network activity that a page causes:

-Reload the page.
+Refresh the webpage.
 The Network panel logs all network activity in the Network Log.

 Each row of the Network Log represents a resource.
 By default the resources are listed chronologically.
 The top resource is usually the main HTML document.
 The bottom resource is whatever was requested last.

 Each column represents information about a resource.
 In the previous figure the default columns are displayed.

 - Status.
 The HTTP status code for response.

 - Type.
 The resource type.

 - Initiator.
 The cause of the resource request.
-Selecting a link in the Initiator column takes you to the source code that caused the request.
+CHoosing a link in the Initiator column takes you to the source code that caused the request.

 - Time.
 The duration of the request.

 - Waterfall.
 A graphical representation of the different stages of the request.
-Hover over a Waterfall to see a breakdown.
+To display a breakdown, hover on a Waterfall.

 The graph above the Network Log is called the Overview.
-You will not use the Overview graph in this tutorial, so you may hide it.
-See Hide the Overview pane.
+You will not use the Overview graph in this tutorial, so you can hide it.
+Navigate to Hide the Overview pane.

 After you open DevTools, it records network activity in the Network Log.

 To demonstrate this, first look at the bottom of the Network Log and make a mental note of the last activity.

 Now, select the Get Data button in the demo.

 Look at the bottom of the Network Log again.
-You should see a new resource called
+A new resource named

 Show more information

 The columns of the Network Log are configurable.
-You may hide columns that you are not using.
+You can hide columns that you are not using.

-There are also many columns that are hidden by default which you may find useful.
+There are also many columns that are hidden by default which you might find useful.

-Right-click the header of the Network Log table, open the contextual menu (right-click), and select Domain.
+Hover on the header of the Network Log table, open the contextual menu (right-click), and select Domain.
 The domain of each resource is now shown.

-See the full URL of a resource by hovering over the cell in the Name column.
+To review the full URL of a resource, hover on the cell in the Name column.